Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 <img src="http://nicholasgiles.com/assets/images/plantcare/product_mock.jpg" class="bigger-image" alt="Plantcare Assistant Hero Image" />

+### Approach
+For my SI 612: Pervasive Interaction Design project, I focused on addressing interaction design problem with a user-centered design approach.
+I began by deciding upon a design problem and conducting a **cultural probe** and a **survey** in order to gather information about the plantcare domain.
+From there, I crafted **personas**, an **empathy map**, and a **journey map** that I ultimately made into a **storyboard**.
+Then I conducted **user enactments** to expand our product scope, and then narrowed back in on a core set of features.
+After we went through the user feedback, we were able to align on a core set of features that we went on to include in our **wireframes**.
+Using Sketch and Figma, we then designed a **high fidelity prototype**.
+After gathering additional user feedback, we iterated on the concepts to create a "final" version of the high fidelity prototype.

 ### Research Methodologies
 I decided to conduct a cultural probe, survey, and user enactments over the course of the project to learn more about plantcare and the people who do plantcare work.